 Sourcing Greenwood

 Finding a reliable source of greenwood can be challenging.
 One potential option is to contact local tree surgeons.
-Tree surgeons are professionals who remove and trim trees, and they may have access to a variety of wood types.
+Tree surgeons are professionals who remove and trim trees, and they may have access to various wood types.
 They may also be able to give you information about the wood, including what type of tree it came from, the age and condition of the wood, and whether it was sustainably sourced.
 Additionally, you can check out local sawmills and wood suppliers for green wood.
 They may have a good stock of green wood, which can be used for various purposes.
 This can also be a good way to buy wood that is sourced from sustainably managed forests.

 Storing Greenwood

 Once you have found any quantity of greenwood it can be stored for a few months if kept properly.
 Some turners have the luxury of allowing the wood to remain where it was felled in the woods or at least close by.
 For me, I store greenwood behind my garage in the garden.
-I have chosen a northerly facing section of the garden that is also in shade most of the day.
+I have chosen a northerly-facing section of the garden that is also in the shade most of the day.

 You can slow down the drying process by storing the wood if you follow these steps:

-- Don’t cut the logs smaller than you have to.
+1. Don’t cut the logs smaller than you have to.

-- Seal the cut ends of the logs with PVA glue or similar.
+2. Seal the cut ends of the logs with PVA glue or similar.

-- Cover the wood with a tarp to protect the wood from wind and sunlight
+3. Cover the wood with a tarp to protect the wood from wind and sunlight

 A note of caution when storing any wood.